mrdavehill/ACI/README.md

 It's currently set up to use a Cisco Devnet sandbox but you can change that to suit your environment.

 host = 'https://sandboxapicdc.cisco.com'

 username = 'admin'

 password = 'ciscopsdt'

 Then start on the listOfThings.py

+This is also set up for the sandbox

+host = 'sandboxapicdc.cisco.com'

+domain = 'Domain_Core'

+environment = 'common'

 ## Usage